nradulovic/hw_parvus/README.rst

 ````````````````

 Each amplifier will connect to output bus via ballast resistor.
 The ballast
-resistor is made of three 1 Ohm resistors wired in parallel, Rb=0.33 Ohm.
+resistor is made of three 1 Ohm resistors wired in parallel, which gives
-Maximum output current of the power amplifier is:
+``Rb=0.33 Ohm``.Maximum output current of the power amplifier is:

 .. math::